mlcommons/dataperf/dataperf-adversarial-nibbler/README.md

 ## How to participate

-**Usage guide: ** Check this [slide deck](https://docs.google.com/presentation/d/1KJRpKn-3lpTFkmW2moeou2GOZ5YN0RrXy8IAgNazk00/edit#slide=id.g1e58900767e_0_1255) to get familiar with how to use the competition UI
+**Usage guide: ** Check this [slide deck](https://docs.google.com/presentation/d/1KJRpKn-3lpTFkmW2moeou2GOZ5YN0RrXy8IAgNazk00/edit#slide=id.g1e58900767e_0_1255) to get familiar with how to use the competition UI.
+(Content warning: The slide desk contains adversarial examples of images that may be offensive and upsetting.)

 ### Your Account & Log-in
 - Click [here](https://dynabench.org/tasks/adversarial-nibbler/create) to participate!